 Are you looking for a way to meet or exceed your customer service KPIs?
 Of course, you are.
 CM.com’s Mobile Service Cloud delivers superior experiences, engages customers, and increases customer happiness -- all in one platform.

-CM.com increases customer satisfaction by letting your customers communicate with you via preferred channels like Facebook Messenger, Whatsapp, Twitter, and Apple Business Chat.
+CM.com increases customer satisfaction by letting your customers communicate with you via preferred channels like Facebook Messenger, Whatsapp, Twitter, and Apple Messages for Business.

 CM.com boosts productivity and efficiency by using chatbots to automate conversations within our Omnichannel Inbox.